 - Once the turkey is cooked transfer it to a large serving platter, cover loosely with foil and cover with a thick towel.
 Leave in a warm place until ready to carve.

-- Spoon the excess fat from the roasting tin leaving just 2-3 tbsp of fat.
+- Spoon the excess fat from the roasting tin leaving just 2-3 tablespoon of fat.

-- Sprinkle about 2 tbsp of plain flour into the juices in the pan and stir in well, scraping all the sediment from the base and side of the tin.
+- Sprinkle about 2 tablespoon of plain flour into the juices in the pan and stir in well, scraping all the sediment from the base and side of the tin.

 - Place over a low heat, cook gently for about 1 minute.